The 30 Principles for Agentic Engineering — Part 2: The Lifecycle

 Principle 14 — Operate phase: OTEL or you're flying blind

-Statement.
 Pipe Claude Code's OpenTelemetry traces to a shared collector.
 Track cost per ticket, verifier catch rate, PR cycle time.
-Without telemetry, you cannot tell adoption from runaway.
+Without telemetry, you cannot tell adoption from runaway — and at some point, they look identical in standups.

-Why it matters.
 The teams that publish defensible ROI numbers — Section, Box, Spotify — all wired OTEL early.
 The teams that argue about whether the tool is working have anecdotes instead of data.
-Telemetry is the cheapest piece of governance you can install and the most under-invested.

-Tickets are contracts, AI distils intake under human curation, humans gate at three points, verification is the proof of done, characterisation tests defend the past, plan for 1.2×, expect the J-curve, watch the telemetry.
+Tickets are contracts, AI distils intake under human curation, humans gate at three points, verification is the proof of done, characterisation tests defend the past, plan for 1.2× net, expect the J-curve, watch the telemetry.

-Part 3 covers principles 15–20: the harness layer that makes the lifecycle cheap.
+Part 3 covers principles 15–20: the actual harness configuration that makes all of this cheap.

 Series Navigation — The 30 Principles for Agentic Engineering